farcasterxyz/docs/docs/developers/frames/best-practices.md

 #### Use reusable styles and components

-Building set of reusable styles and components can help you move fast and build consistent interfaces.
+Building a set of reusable styles and components can help you move fast and build consistent interfaces.

 [FrogUI](https://frog.fm/ui) is an extension of the Frog Framework that provides a theme-able